 The main plan is funded by contributions from participating employers and from plan members, including the Corporation.
 As a multi-employer plan, obligations and assets are not segregated by employer.
 All main plan assets are available to provide for all main plan obligations.
-The Corporation's share of the main plan assets is 91.4%, based on the Corporation's share of the main plan liabilities to the total main plan liabilities as at October 1, 2018, the date of the last actuarial valuation.
+The Corporation's share of the main plan assets is 92.3%, based on the Corporation's share of the main plan liabilities to the total main plan liabilities at October 1, 2021, the date of the current actuarial valuation.